Mauroardila/MonoChromatic---Bspwm/README.md

 MonoChrome - Bspwm Theme.

-This is still a work in progrss.
+This is work in progrss.

+You are free to use the config files as you want.

 - Distro: Archlinux - WM: Bspwm - Polybar (Hack Theme) - Conky (modify) - Rofi -